Online Maker Summer Camp 2021, Batch-III For Young Science Enthusiasts From July 5 - UrduPoint

 'Online Maker Summer Camp 2021, Batch-III' For Young Science Enthusiasts From July 5

-Since the COVID 19 continues to affect the children academics and extracurricular, PSC is presenting all-new exciting hands-on activities that will help students to learn academic science in a better way.
+Since the COVID 19 continues to affect the children's academics and extracurricular, PSC is presenting all-new exciting hands-on activities that will help students to learn academic science in a better way.

 An official of PSC told APP that the camp is being arranged in collaboration with ECO Science Foundation (ECOSF) and it would enable the young scientists to explore various interesting phenomena with fun.